HackYourFuture/databases/Week2/README.md

 in the second table can be related to only one record in the first table.
 To implement this relationship, we should put a foreign key in Many side that is referring to One side.

-For example, each teacher can teach to some (zero to several) students, but in reverse direction each student in one time has just one teacher.
-So there is a Many-to-One relationship between entity student and entity teacher.
+For example: each mentor can help some students, but in reverse direction each student at one time has just one mentor.
+So there is a Many-to-One relationship between entity student and entity mentor.

 ### Many-to-Many (M-M)

 A pair of tables bears a many-to-many relationship when a single record in the first table can be related to one or more records in the second table and a single record in the second table can be related to one or more records in the first table.
-We will see how to implement this relationship in week 3.
+To implement this relationship, we should create an extra table.
+This concept is called a junction table.
+The table should (at least) contain the primary keys from both entities.

+For example: each teacher will teach a course to multiple classes and these classes will be following several courses from different teachers.
+So there is a Many-to-Many relationship between the entities course and class

 To learn more about relationships, check out the following: